How well do you know your spouse?

 Facing down those feelings, and realizing you have more freedom than you have claimed, might be worth a try.

-Margie Wheelhouse is a Licensed Marriage and Family Therapist in Springfield, Illinois.
+Margie Wheelhouse is a Licensed Marriage and Family Therapist providing online counseling in Springfield, Chicago, and throughout llinois.
 She helps couples build great relationships and repair broken ones.
 She’s working on becoming an expert in what to do about her own flaws, which are numerous.